AhmedYousriSobhi/aCupOfTea/fields/systemAdministration/virtualMachines.md

 ### Steps
 1. Make sure your hardware supports the necessary virtualisation extensions for Kernel-based Virtual Machine (KVM).
 To check this, enter the following from a terminal prompt:
     ```bash
+    # You will need cpu-checker package to be installed
     kvm-ok
     ```
 2. Add your user to the libvirt group:
     ```bash
+    # Make sure the group is created
+    getent group libvirt

+    # In case the group does not exist
+    sudo addgroup libvirt

     sudo adduser $USER libvirt
     ```
 3. Make sure to install the following packages